 Note: You can open controllers for read-write access in any GUI or CLI session only once per controller.
-Thereafter, you (and other users) can open and access the previously opened controller only in read-only mode.
+Thereafter, any user can open and access the previously opened controller only in read-only mode.

 reset\window

 To reset the window, use the reset\window command.